proteus-russ/gradle-aspectj-weave/README.md

 apply plugin: 'aspectj-weave'
 ```

-Use the `aspectpath` and `ajInpath` to specify external aspects or external code to weave:
+Use the `aspectpath` to specify external aspects or external code to weave:

 ```groovy
 dependencies {